menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Briggs is worth considering.

-Being a small town, Briggs does not have a public transit system used by locals to get to and from work.
+Briggs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Briggs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.18% of adults 25 and older in Briggs have a college degree.
+The percentage of adults in Briggs who are college-educated is close to the national average for all communities of 21.84%: 18.18% of the adults in Briggs have a bachelor's degree or advanced degree.

 The per capita income in Briggs in 2022 was $21,996, which is low income relative to Texas and the nation.
 This equates to an annual income of $87,984 for a family of four.
 Briggs also has one of the higher rates of people living in poverty in the nation, with 61.82% of its population below the federal poverty line.